Everything about the economy right now comes back to one thing: Inflation.

-But it will be your fault if you don’t begin to prepare yourself now for the New Reality of Money.
+But it will be your fault if you don’t begin to prepare yourself now for the New Order of Money.

 I want you to view this current market sell-off the same way the ultra-wealthy are viewing it: A chance for an “in-game” reset.

 We saw a similar reset during the 1994–95 downturn.
 In my opinion, it was the single best buying opportunity of the entire decade…

 If you dared to buy blue-chip stocks back then, you would’ve made a killing over the following five years.
 The risk/reward ratio was fantastic.

 Remember, the market fell 9% overall in 1994.